 Or, in other words, nondescript “sustainability” as a marketing tool is out while the search for and implementation of legitimate solutions is in – a conclusion backed-up by the report’s long list of household names (ranging from adidas to Disney to Volkswagen), across multiple industries (including fashion, the automotive industry, and entertainment), notes as “first-mover brands” bringing next-gen materials to market.

 In a field with multiple avenues of research and production, plant-derived materials continue to be the main focus, with a pretty emphatic 52% of companies producing next-gen materials opting to follow that route in terms of their input and technology.
 Interestingly, though, the runner up is neither recycled materials (6.9%) or mycelium (8.8%) – which it would be fair to say are the two most frequently discussed materials right now, at least in terms of fashion – but microbe-derived materials, which account for 19.6% of next-gen main focus and take the number-two spot for the second year in a row.

-In terms of the split between actual product focus, however, the story remains similar to MII’s 2021 report with the notable exception of a slight shit from leather alternatives (64 companies, down from 67) to silk (up to 15 from 12) and wool (up to 10 from 7).
+In terms of the split between actual product focus, however, the story remains similar to MII’s 2021 report with the notable exception of a slight shift from leather alternatives (64 companies, down from 67) to silk (up to 15 from 12) and wool (up to 10 from 7).

 Interestingly, the number of companies focused on producing next-gen alternatives to exotic skins remains at 1 – worth mentioning, despite and because of its low showing here, in the sense that it points to the phasing out of these often cruelly-acquired materials as opposed to a need for substitution; a shift in attitudes, perhaps, that inform’s the industry’s priorities.